Skip to content

 save_openmm_xml(optimised_ff, "forcefield.xml", molecule=mol)

-You can also serialize the exact OpenMM System object:
+You can also serialize the exact OpenMM System object for archival:

 from q2mm.backends.mm.openmm import OpenMMEngine